mariolo1985/mariolo1985.github.io/styleguideusabilitytest.md

 ### Pre-Tasks (Show page)

-1. What drew your attention first?
-What did you notice first?
+1. What did you notice first?

 2. Can you describe to me what you think this page is for?
 (Is it clear what this page does?)